stephenbeckr/randomized-algorithm-class/syllabus.md

 ## Late assignment and cheating policy

-In general, **late homework** assignments are not accepted; instead, you can use your two dropped homeworks.
+In general, **late homework** assignments are not accepted; instead, you can use your one dropped homework.
 Under exceptional circumstances (such as serious illness, including COVID-19, or serious family issues), homework can be turned in late.
 If the reason is foreseeable (e.g., planned travel), you must contact the instructor in advance.

 Examples:
 - Your sister is getting married and you have to travel out-of-state.
 That's great, but this is when you use the one dropped homework.
 This is foreseeable, and not an "emergency", so it does not count as an exceptional circumstance.